-Once used as an indigenous remedy, today the Maqui berry is being praised as the most powerful botanical antioxidant on Earth due to its vast amount of anthocyanins, polyphenols and bioflavaoids which can protect our bodies from harmful free radicals.
+Once used as an indigenous remedy, today the Maqui berry is being praised as the most powerful botanical antioxidant on Earth due to its vast amount of anthocyanins, polyphenols and bioflavaoids which may protect our bodies from harmful free radicals.
 Anthocyanins are produced by plants for self protection from the sun and other dangerous biological elements.
 These anthocyanins are what give the Maqui Berry its rich, deep color.
-Anthocyanins have been known to neutralize harmful enzymes that can destroy tissue, promoting tissue regeneration and repairing damaged proteins in the blood vessel walls.
+Anthocyanins have been known to possibly neutralize harmful enzymes that can destroy tissue, promoting tissue regeneration and repairing damaged proteins in the blood vessel walls.
 Anthocyanins may also improve eyesight and support a healthy cardiovascular function and blood sugar levels.
-Documented studies have revealed that Anthocyanins have a variety of beneficial anti-aging, anti-inflammatory and thermogenic qualities which can stimulate weight loss and ease the pain caused by swelling.
-Maqui berry is wonderful source of Vitamin A, C, calcium, iron and potassium and provides some of the strongest physiological effects of any individual plant compound.
+Documented studies have revealed that Anthocyanins may have a variety of beneficial anti-aging, anti-inflammatory and thermogenic qualities which may possibly stimulate weight loss and ease the pain caused by swelling.
+Maqui berry is wonderful source of Vitamin A, C, calcium, iron and potassium and may provide some of the strongest physiological effects of any individual plant compound.

-Some possible benefits of our raw organic Freeze Dried Wildcrafted Maqui Berry powder may include:
+Some possible traditional uses of Wildcrafted Raw Organic Freeze Dried Maqui Berry powder may include:

-● Supporting healthy weight loss & boosts metabolism
+● May support healthy weight loss & boosts metabolism

 ● Increasing energy levels, stamina & focus

-● Supporting of overall cardiovascular health & heart health
+● May support overall cardiovascular health & heart health

 ● Reducing inflammation